-- Do not call the operational command for redundancy line control function in the script file. - The commands executed in the script file does not output message to the standard output.
-When checking for the contents of the outputted message, set the redirect path /dev/console/ and output the message to the console display.
-For detail, refer to the sample script file.

-- In a clustered system, the script for NIC switching mode of activating or deactivating IP addresses is executed only by active node.
+- When the execution of the user command is set, GLS waits for the completion of the shell script.
+If time-consuming processing was described in the shell script, the subsequent processing may be delayed.
+In order to make the shell script finish immediately, make sure to describe the execution of the time-consuming processing on the background in the shell script. - The commands executed in the script file do not output messages to the standard output.
+When checking for the contents of the output messages, use commands such as the "logger" command of the operating system to output the messages. - In a clustered system, the script for NIC switching mode of activating or deactivating IP addresses is executed only by active node.
 It will not run for standby node. - Create a script file for each virtual interface.
 If both of IPv4 address and IPv6 address is set to a single virtual interface (or dual stack configuration), define the script file for each address family. - You cannot use the script for the self-checking function to automatically reboot the control daemon of GLS.
 Reboot the system to recover the control daemon. - In the environment where SElinux is enabled when executing a command which has the specific policy in the user script, the access violation for the internal log of GLS (/var/opt/FJSVhanet/log/sh.log) may be recorded.
 If it affects the action of the script, define the exception of the access privilege with the SElinux module to avoid it.
 For details, refer to "Linux documentation".